Aliases for ITGB1BP1 Gene

 External Ids for ITGB1BP1 Gene

 The cytoplasmic domains of integrins are essential for cell adhesion.
 The protein encoded by this gene binds to the beta1 integrin cytoplasmic domain.
 The interaction between this protein and beta1 integrin is highly specific.
 Two isoforms of this protein are derived from alternatively spliced transcripts.
 The shorter form of this protein does not interact with the beta1 integrin cytoplasmic domain.
-The longer form is a phosphoprotein and the extent of its phosphorylation is regulated by the cell-matrix interaction, suggesting an important role of this protein during integrin-dependent cell adhesion. [provided by RefSeq, Jul 2008]
+The longer form is a phosphoprotein and the extent of its phosphorylation is regulated by the cell-matrix interaction, suggesting an important role of this protein during integrin-dependent cell adhesion.
+Several transcript variants, some protein-coding and some non-protein coding, have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ITGB1BP1 Gene